 Click Here for PDF

--Behavior that represents a serious affront to the culture, laws, or customs of the host community and/or compromises the University’s interest or relationship with the host community;
+• Behavior that represents a serious affront to the culture, laws, or customs of the host community and/or compromises the University’s interest or relationship with the host community;

-Because of the global nature and individual customs of NYU Study Away Programs, there is no absolute common response or penalty which applies to violations of the Study Away Standard.
-Infractions may lead to penalties ranging from formal warning and community service to dismissal from the site.
-In each case the determination as to the appropriate intervention may take into consideration the following: the nature and seriousness of the offense not only in terms of University policy but also with respect to the laws and culture of the community in which the site is located; the impact of the behavior upon the campus and local community; the motivation underlying the offense; precedents in similar cases; the behavioral record of the student(s) involved; and any unique mitigating and/or aggravating factors associated with the matter.
+Violations of the Study Away Standard may lead to penalties ranging from formal warning and community service to dismissal from the site and the University.
+In each case the appropriate intervention will depend upon a number of factors, including the nature and seriousness of the offense in light of University policy as well as the laws and culture of the local community; the impact of the behavior upon the campus and local community; the motivation underlying the offense; the behavioral record of the student(s) involved; and other mitigating and/or aggravating factors.